ChrisMayor/D365RichTextEditor/README.md

 # D365RichTextEditor
 Dynamics 365 Rich text editor for Unified Interface / Based on PowerApps component framework, React and quill

+Please note: since October, Microsoft rolled out "Microsoft Dynamics 365 – Release Wave 2 2020" including the brand new "Rich Text Editer Control".
+I will keep this Repository public for maintainance reasons, but you should consider using the new control included in D365.

 ## Description

 Rich text editor control for Dynamics 365 Unified Interface and Microsoft Power Apps.